 The Israelites had 400 years of idolatrous Egyptian practice that affected their people.
 The Lord instituted a practice that served as a sign to them that it was time for the purifying of the people.
 The number seven has often been a sign of completion in God’s history and this seven day ceremony was a sign of God’s desire for them to be completely pure of all Egyptian influence and corruption.

-We now, as children of a new covenant, have been grafted into a spiritual heritage and we likewise have a responsibility to consider the leaven of sin as well as Israel did in the time of the Exodus.
+Today, as children of a new covenant, God’s people have been grafted into a spiritual heritage and likewise have a responsibility to consider the leaven of sin just as Israel did in the time of the Exodus.

 *The Passover lamb had a subsequent deeper meaning in the spectrum of salvation.